WIoT-2 Weather and Home Automation – Nextion with ESP8266/ESP32

 - Using yield()

 - If you experience resets in code, it’s likely because you are using delay() or other activities are taking too long.
 You will see I use yield(); extensively in WIoT-2.
 The ESP8266 needs to pay attention to the IP stack (and connection).
 If you don’t let it, it barfs!
-Throw yield(); calls in code you think will take time (especially while loops etc). …and restrain from using delay() where possible.
+Throw yield(); calls in code you think will take time (especially while loops etc). …and restrain from using delay().
 Look at using timers and other features to get the same thing.
 Note yield() is depreciated for ESP32, but won’t cause issues if it’s still in there.

 - I let out the black smoke: